Evaluation Metrics

 )

-The ROUGE Score of 0.56 indicates moderate content overlap between the generated and reference summaries.
+Explanation: The ROUGE1 Score of 0.56 indicates moderate content overlap between the generated and reference summaries.
 Both capture key aspects of Einstein's theory of relativity, including the unification of space and time, spacetime concept, and the E=mc² equation.
 However, the score suggests some differences in coverage or phrasing.
 This demonstrates how ROUGE evaluates summary quality based on shared content, balancing similarities and variations in expression.

 Safety Evaluators